 Let’s look at them one at a time.
 Remember we’re talking about an activity, an event, something that’s happening.

 The word clarity is referring to making a cognitive appearance of something.
 It is sometimes explained with the word to rise (shar-ba), like the sun rises.
 So that’s why I often use the word arising.
+It is in this sense that mind is like a mirror, in that it is devoid of anything tangible or obstructive that would prevent its giving rise to a cognitive appearance of anything.
 And appearance (snang-ba) – you have to watch out because appearance is not talking about something visual.
 So you have to throw that out of the cookie cutter appearance as well.
 But there can be an appearance of a smell, of a sound, an emotion, and so on – just here it is; it’s arising.